ceramicstudio/js-glaze/packages/cli/README.md

   STREAMID ID of the stream

 OPTIONS
-  -c, --ceramic=ceramic  Ceramic API URL
+  -c, --ceramic-url=ceramic  Ceramic API URL
   -o, --output               Path to a file where the content should be saved
 ```

 ### `glaze model:controller STREAMID`